modm-io/modm/src/modm/platform/core/cortex/option/allocator.md

 !!! warning
-    For devices which contain separate memories laid out in a continuous way (often called SRAM1, SRAM2, etc.) the `newlib` and `block_allocator` strategies choose the largest continuous memory region, *even though* unaligned accesses across memory regions may not be supported in hardware and lead to a bus fault!
+    For devices which contain separate memories laid out in a continuous way (often called SRAM1, SRAM2, etc.) the `newlib` and `block` strategies choose the largest continuous memory region, *even though* unaligned accesses across memory regions may not be supported in hardware and lead to a bus fault!
 Consider using the TLSF implementation, which does not suffer from this issue.

 To use all non-statically allocated memory for heap, use the TLSF strategy, which natively supports multiple memory regions.
 Our implementation treats